uyuni-project/uyuni-docs/.github/Docs_Release_Checklist.md

-# Documentation Release Checklist
+# Documentation Release Checklist - Uyuni

 Use this issue template for documentation releases.

 ## Before Packaging Day

-- [ ] Check for previous SLES SP versions in the text, and update where necessary.
+- [ ] Check for previous Uyuni versions in the text, and update where necessary.
-- [ ] Review the content sensitive help in the UI, and ensure all links are up to date.
 - [ ] Check all outstanding pull requests, and ensure everything relevant is merged (and backported where required).
 Check with the docs squad coordinator for confirmation.